solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 kubectl apply -f https://raw.githubusercontent.com/solo-io/gloo/v1.2.9/example/petstore/petstore.yaml
 ```

-If we query the Gloo Upstreams we should see it:
+If we query the Gloo Edge Upstreams we should see it:

 ```bash
 glooctl get upstream default-petstore-8080